 Illustrations by Patrícia Mafra

 The Christmas presents have been packed away, and you’ve just finished that last piece of delicious turkey.
-These are classic signs that the end of 2016 is fast approaching.
+These are classic signs that the end of the year is fast approaching.
 So now it’s time to take off that Christmas jumper of yours and get into the New Year’s Eve spirit!
 But what’s that?
 You haven’t yet figured out how you’re going to celebrate New Year’s?
 Don’t worry — if you’re stuck on how best to ring in the new year, we’ve collected some of the quirkiest New Year’s Eve traditions from around the world for you to try your hand at!
-Just watch out though, because a time-honoured tradition that is considered wholesome family fun in one country could raise a few eyebrows in another…
+Just watch out though, because a time-honored tradition that is considered wholesome family fun in one country could raise a few eyebrows in another…

 Whether you’re partial to boxer shorts, briefs or something a little more daring, if you’re celebrating New Year’s eve in Italy, you need to make sure of one thing: that your underpants are red.
 In Italy, wearing red underwear guarantees luck and success for the year ahead!
 That’s why, shortly after Christmas, Italians flock to department stores and clothes shops across the country in order to get their hands on some “lucky” red underpants.